7 Household Items That Should Never Be Flushed Down the Toilet

 7. Paper towels

-Contrary to toilet paper the paper towels have a more dense weave that makes them less likely to deteriorate quickly once they are wet.
-This means that they will not quickly cause blockages.
+In contrast to toilet paper, papers have a stronger weave that makes them less likely to deteriorate quickly once wet, which means they won’t quickly cause blockages.

-If you flush any of these items could result in blocked drains or damaged sewer pipes within the plumbing system of your home, which comes at an unforetold cost to you.
-Be aware of the things you pour down your toilet.
+The bottom line is that flushing any of these items can lead to blocked drains and damaged pipelines in your plumbing system which comes at an unforetold cost to you.
+Stay mindful of what you flush down the toilet.

 Item | Reason for not Flushing |